DJ2507/Game_of_Nim/README.md

 ```

 ### From VisualStudio 2019
-To run the game simply download the files and import them into a Visual Studio 2019 python project and click the green run button in at the top.
+To run the game simply download the files and import them into a Visual Studio 2019 python project and click the green 'run' button at the top.